schollz/extract_recipe/README.md

 First it grabs the Markdown-formatted text of the html page using [html2text](https://github.com/aaronsw/html2text).

-Then it evalutes the number of 'cooking' related words in each line and pulls out the peak.
+It evalutes the number of 'cooking' related words in each line and pulls out the peak.

 ![Website example](https://i.imgur.com/enu0SNA.jpg?1)

+It uses the directions and the ingredient list to determine what the *actual* baking time would be and gives that estimate.

 ## Example